Capitol riot leaves NC Republicans concerned about the party's future

 "I obviously have friends in the Republican Party, but it became the 'Party of Trump,' not the Republican Party," Orr said.
 "It is this cult of loyalty that has completely ruined the Republican Party, and I see no redemption for this party any time soon."

 The N.C.
-GOP and some of its members put out statements Wednesday evening denouncing the actions on Capitol Hill.
+GOP and some of its members put out statements Wednesday evening denouncing the actions on Capitol Hill that day.

-"Regardless of the outcome of this — or any — election, violence, looting, and vandalism are never an appropriate response," tweeted: "There is no justification for the actions taking place at the Capitol.
+"Regardless of the outcome of this — or any — election, violence, looting, and vandalism are never an appropriate response," the N.C.
+GOP tweeted: "There is no justification for the actions taking place at the Capitol.
 The @NCGOP strongly condemns the actions of those who have resorted to these actions."

 N.C.
 Republican Party Chairman Michael Whatley tweeted: "The actions of these violent protestors is completely unjustified and unacceptable.
 There is no rationale to excuse this assault on the foundations of our Democracy."